Criss-Gill/college-website/README.md

 - **Email:** [sukhvir9676@gmail.com]
 - **GitHub Profile:** [Criss-Gill]

+## License
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+### Important Notes:
+1. The code in this repository is created by me and is protected by copyright.
+2. The images used in this project are sourced from Google and may have their own copyrights.
+   - You must not reuse or redistribute them without verifying their original license or obtaining permission.
+3. Unauthorized use of this code or design for commercial purposes or duplication without permission will result in legal action.

+For more information about the license, visit: [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Thank you for respecting the intellectual property of this project.

-## License
-This project is licensed under the [Creative Commons License].
-See the `LICENSE` file for details.